FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

-4) Genome location: Majority of loss of accessibility occur at distal intergenic regions.
+4) Genome location:

+Majority of loss of accessibility occur at distal intergenic regions.
 Decreased sites are enriched at intronic regions regions while increased sites are enriched at promoters.

    ![](images/output_results/Genomic_location.JPG)

 5) Motif analysis:

+For the Motif analysis, we use [HOMER](http://homer.ucsd.edu/homer/motif/).
+It looks at the peaks in the Target Sequence. for example the peaks loosing chromatin accessibility and compare them to the Total Background Dequences, i.e. the peaks with unchanged chromatin accessibility.
+It then compares sequences that have known motifs with the reference that are in the Target Sequence.

    * Sites losing chromatin accessibility are strongly enriched in the AP-1 family in ARID1A-/- HCT116 cells and relatively highly enriched in ARID1A-mutant TOV21G cell lines over the total number of peaks.
    * However, motifs in ARID1B KD in WT HCT116 cells have low p-values and are mostly in the TEAD family.

   Motifs losing peak accessibility:

    ![](images/output_results/Motifs_down.JPG)